 What They Found

 The study reported positive results for both hemocarboperfusion and hyperbaric oxygenation (HBO) in patients with rheumatoid arthritis and systemic symptoms.
-Hemocarboperfusion was recommended for severe, rapidly progressive rheumatoid arthritis with high rheumatoid factor titers, while HBO was found appropriate for systemic symptoms like ischemic polyneuropathy, digital arteritis, trophic ulcers, and Raynaud's syndrome.
+Hemocarboperfusion was recommended for severe, rapidly progressive rheumatoid arthritis with high rheumatoid factor titers, while HBO was found appropriate for systemic symptoms like ischaemic polyneuropathy, digital arteritis, trophic ulcers, and Raynaud's syndrome.

 What This Means for Canadian Patients